A short report from Jon Brewer at Telco2 provides some much-needed perspective on whether New Zealand has affordable broadband.

 By the ITU’s measure, 98% of New Zealanders enjoy access to affordable broadband.
 Households covered by the Rural Broadband Initiative have affordable broadband, but must spend twice as much of their household income on it as households on ADSL or Fibre.

-As for the two percent of population that don’t have affordable broadband access, the question is what can New Zealand do to fix the problem.
-Are we happy to leave these people off the map or should government subsidise an alternative to expensive satellite broadband?
+As for the two percent of the population that don’t have affordable broadband access, the question is what can New Zealand do to fix the problem.
+Are we happy to leave these people off the map or should the government subsidise an alternative to expensive satellite broadband?